|Chip Levengood||Board Chairperson, Relief International|

 She has also served as vice president, chief-of-staff at The EastWest Institute, a global think tank.
 In 2011—upon writing a bestselling book in China for Chinese businessmen on Western deportment—she launched Collinsworth & Associates, a Beijing-based consulting company that specialized in intercultural communication.

-She is the author of a novel, It Might Have Been What He Said and a memoir, I Stand Corrected: How Teaching Western Manners in China Became Its Own Unforgettable Lesson.
-Her book on modern morality is to be published in 2017 by Random House.
+She is the author of a novel, It Might Have Been What He Said; a memoir, I Stand Corrected: How Teaching Western Manners in China Became Its Own Unforgettable Lesson; and, most recently, a nonfiction book, Behaving Badly: The New Morality in Politics, Sex, and Business.

 Ms. Freyer retired in 2009 after more than 30 years with the law firm of Skadden, Arps, Slate, Meagher & Flom LLP where she was a partner and head of the Arbitration and Alternative Dispute Resolution and Corporate Compliance Program practice groups.

-She is a fellow of the College of Commercial Arbitrators, a member of the Council on Foreign Relations and the U.S.-Afghan Women's Council, and an Advisor to the American Law Institute’s Restatement of the U.S. Law of International Commercial Arbitration project.
+She is a fellow of the College of Commercial Arbitrators, and a member of the Council on Foreign Relations and the U.S.-Afghan Women's Council.

-Ellen Frost is a Senior Advisor and Fellow at the East-West Center and an Adjunct Research Fellow at the National Defense University's Institute of National Strategic Studies, both in Washington, DC.
+Ellen Frost is a Senior Advisor and Fellow at the East-West Center and a Visiting Distinguished Research Fellow at the National Defense University's Institute of National Strategic Studies, both in Washington, DC.
 Her most recent book is Asia's New Regionalism.

 Frost served in the U.S. government as Counselor to the U.S. Trade Representative (1993-95), Deputy Assistant Secretary of Defense for International Economic and Technology Affairs (1977-81), various positions in the Treasury Department (1974-77) and the State Department (1963), and Legislative Assistant in the U.S. Senate (1972-74).
 During the 1980s she worked for two multinational corporations.
-In addition to her new book, she is the author of For Richer, For Poorer: The New US-Japan Relationship (1987) and Transatlantic Trade: A Strategic Agenda (1997), co-editor of The Global Century: Globalization and National Security (2001), and author of numerous articles and chapters.
+In addition to her most recent book, she is the author of For Richer, For Poorer: The New US-Japan Relationship (1987) and Transatlantic Trade: A Strategic Agenda (1997), co-editor of The Global Century: Globalization and National Security (2001), and author of numerous articles and chapters.
 She is a member of the Council on Foreign Relations, the International Institute of Strategic Studies, the U.S. committee of CSCAP (Council on Security Cooperation in Asia Pacific), and the Public Diplomacy Council.
-She also does volunteer work in southeast Washington.

-Born in Boston, Massachusetts in l945, Frost received a Ph.D. from the Department of Government at Harvard University, where she specialized in the politics and foreign policy of China; an M.A. from the Fletcher School of Law and Diplomacy; and a B.A. magna cum laude from Radcliffe College, where she majored in international relations and was elected to Phi Beta Kappa.
+Born in Boston, Massachusetts in l945, Frost received a Ph.D. from the Department of Government at Harvard University, where she specialized in the politics and foreign policy of China; an M.A. from the Fletcher School of Law and Diplomacy; and a B.A. magna cum laude from Radcliffe College, where she majored in international relations.

 John Gage is now a partner with KPCB, with a primary focus on Greentech.
 John was formerly the Chief Researcher and Vice President of the Science Office for Sun Microsystems, an international information technology company based in California.
 He was one of the founders of Sun, in 1982, when a group of students and professors from Stanford and the University of California, Berkeley joined to create open systems in hardware and software.
 He has served on the Boards of Trustees of the United States National Library of Medicine, FermiLabs, the Mathematical Sciences Research Institute, NetDay, Schools Online, United States National Research Council, the Internet Society (ISOC) and other scientific and educational groups.
 Mr. Gage serves on the Markle Foundation Task Force on National Security, the Board of Advisors of the United States Institute of Peace, the National Academy of Sciences, and the International Advisory Board of the Malaysian Multimedia Corridor.

-In addition to SPHERE, ALNAP and other NGO training workshops he runs routinely, he also has been an instructor in humanitarian aid starting at Stanford University in the late 1970s and continuing today at Johns Hopkins, Columbia and George Washington schools of public health, and for the last twelve years at American University and GW graduate schools.
-Since 2001 he has been a Fellow at the Georgetown Institute for the Study of International Migration.
+In addition to his other accolades, Mr. Hansch has been an instructor in humanitarian aid starting at Stanford University in 1977 and continuing today at Johns Hopkins, Columbia and George Washington schools of public health, and for the last sixteen years at American University and GW graduate schools.
+Since 2001 he has been a Fellow at the Georgetown Institute for the Study of International Migration and a founding and current member of Johns Hopkins’ Center of Humanitarian Health.
+At Georgetown he taught advanced semester courses about humanitarian aid in the School of Foreign Affairs as well as at the Business School.
+He has also lectured at George Mason and Middlebury Universities.
+Currently he is teaching an online graduate course for students around the world, at the GW Milliken Institute School of Public Health about humanitarian relief.

 Dave is a managing director focused on real estate investment at Warburg Pincus LLC, a global private equity firm.
 He is also Vice Chairman of Goddard Investment Group, a real estate investment firm.
 Earlier in his career, Dave spent 25 years at Morgan Stanley where he started and ran the Asia real estate principal investing business.
 He later served as the company’s U.S. Head of Real Estate Investing.